FelysNeko/Chemistry-Calculator/README.md

 Incomplete calculator which only solves Canadian grade 11 chemistry questions

 [UPDATE]

-The reconstruction is finally done, and that was so much work.
-The good thing is that the new version speed up from 2 times to 20 times compared to the old one - that's a lot of progress :)
+The reconstruction is already finally done!
+The program now works 2 to 20 times faster that the old version.

+A new command line interface is added, so that you can run it in terminal :)

+If I have time I will add new features related to stoichiometry such as yield, purity etc.